ThoughtWorksInc/Compute.scala/README.md

 By combining pure `Tensor`s along with the impure `cache` mechanism, we achieved the following goals:

-* All `Tensor`s are pure of zero data buffer allocation when creating them.
+* All `Tensor`s are pure.
+No data buffer is allocated when creating them.
 * The computation of `Tensor`s can be merged together, to minimize the number of intermediate data buffers and kernel programs.
 * The developers can create `cache`s for `Tensor`s, as a determinate way to manage the life-cycle of resources.